leoswing/comparequeries-datasource-rc/README.md

 ## Prerequisites

-Before configuring alerts, make sure the following are set up in the datasource settings:
+Before configuring alerts, make sure datasource authentication is configured correctly for your environment:

-- **Grafana URL**: The URL of your Grafana instance (e.g. `http://localhost:3000`).
-Used by the backend to proxy queries via `/api/ds/query`.
+- Default: keep `Authentication` as **No Authentication**.
+- If backend/alerting evaluation fails due to authentication, switch to **Basic authentication** and configure:
   - **Service Account Token**: A Grafana service account token with at least `Viewer` permissions.
-Required to authenticate backend proxy requests.
+  - **Grafana URL**: Optional, usually auto-detected (set manually only when auto-detection is incorrect).

 To create a service account token: go to **Administration → Service Accounts → Add service account**, then generate a token and paste it into the datasource config.